ZhangYuanSheng1217/RestfulTool/README.md

 #### Preface
     Since the original author of the RESTFulToolkit plug-in is not updated, IDEA.201 and above versions are no longer adapted, so this plug-in was made with reference to the plug-in project of the original author.
     Everyone is welcome to submit an issue | pr
+    If you think it ’s not bad, please help me to tap start(*￣︶￣)thanks~

 #### Info
 > A set of auxiliary tools for Restful service development.